 Accelerated Frozen | 5ºC ± 3ºC | No Humidity | 6 Months |

-Stability data should include the type of batches used for the study (i.e production, pilot or lab), storage condition, stability entering date, and product manufacturing date.
-The data should be tested for stability-indicating parameters which should cover physical, chemical, and microbial parameters.
-In general appearance, assay and impurities should be evaluated for all dosage forms, as well as the preservative and antioxidant content and other parameters to be evaluated as per the dosage form.
+Stability data should include the type of batches used for the study (i.e. production, pilot or lab), storage condition, stability entering date, and product manufacturing date.
+The data should be tested for stability-indicating parameters covering physical, chemical, and microbial parameters.
+In general, appearance, assay, and impurities should be evaluated for all dosage forms, as well as the preservative and antioxidant content and other parameters to be evaluated as per the dosage form.

 In-use stability is performed to know that the product stored at °C/ % RH show acceptable quality throughout the in-use period.
 An in-use program is required for liquid multi-dose sterile products, multi-dose products with a protective outer package, and products that are constituted or diluted.

-A minimum of two batches, at least pilot scale batches, should be subjected to the test.
-One batch should be tested at initially and the other one at the end of its shelf life.
-If the test result is not available at the end of the shelf life, then one batch should be tested at the final point of the submitted stability studies (with a commitment to submit the results at the end of shelf-life as soon as they become available).
+A minimum of two batches, at least pilot-scale batches, should be subjected to the test.
+One batch should be tested initially and the other at the end of its shelf life.
+If the test result is unavailable at the end of the shelf life, then one batch should be tested at the final point of the submitted stability studies (with a commitment to submit the results at the end of the shelf life as soon as they become available).

 Read More